People using services have the right to be involved in discussions and make informed decisions about their care, as described in your care.

 advice about diet, smoking, smokeless tobacco and alcohol intake.

 1.1.2 Ensure the advice is tailored to meet individual needs.
 (See section 1.2 in this guideline and recommendation 8 in NICE's guideline on behaviour change: individual approaches.)

 1.1.3 Ask and record whether the person uses tobacco.
-Follow recommendation 6 in NICE's guideline on smoking cessation services and, if necessary, offer brief advice and offer to refer them to the local stop smoking service.
+Follow recommendations in sections 1.4 to 1.7 in NICE's guideline on stop smoking interventions and services.
+If necessary, offer brief advice and offer to refer them to the local stop smoking service.

-1.1.4 Consider asking people about their alcohol use, following recommendations in NICE's guideline on alcohol use disorders: preventing-harmful drinking.
+1.1.4 Consider asking people about their alcohol use, following recommendations in NICE's guideline on alcohol-use disorders: prevention.

 1.1.5 Consider delivering oral health improvement messages in a variety of formats and using different media to meet the needs of different groups.

 1.2.1 Encourage the dental practice team to develop a good relationship with patients so they can help them maintain good oral health.
 All staff, including reception and support staff, should understand the importance of creating a welcoming environment for everyone.
 This includes: